-To fill the online application form for SSC JE for part I candidates have to fill all the common details such as name, mother’s name, father’s name, address, email address, mobile number, domicile, category etc. After completing full online form of SSC JE part I candidates have to click on submit button.
+To fill the online application form for SSC JE for the part I candidates have to fill all the common details such as name, mother's name, father's name, address, email address, mobile number, domicile, category etc. After completing the full online form of SSC JE part I candidates have to click on submit button.
 In this way, they will get registration number and password for the part II registration.

 In the next process applicants, have to input their application id and password to apply for part II registration.
 In part, second registration candidates have to submit educational qualification and then they will have to upload scanned copies of passport size photograph and signature at the specified size.